Required Health Information

 In addition to immunizations, the State of Illinois requires the following for all students enrolled in public or private schools:

-- Early Childhood and Project Pro - Students need a school physical examination.
+- Early Childhood and Preschool Program - Students need a school physical examination.

 - Kindergarten - Students need a school physical, dental, and vision examination.